“What is honored in a land will be cultivated there.” Plato

 Now I know there are parents who, humanly speaking, are not worthy of honor.
 Perhaps they were abusive, neglectful, and may have even deserted your family as you grew up.
 Downright generationally damaging.
 Consider this raw quote from King George V: “My father was frightened of his father.
 I was frightened of my father, and I am damned well going to see to it that my children are frightened of me.”

 That is so wrong and vile.
-It’s why I wrote a chapter in my book, “When the Damage Goes Deep,” to address the needs of children who grew up in totally dysfunctional families.
+It’s why I wrote a chapter, "When the Damage Goes Deep," in my book The Forgotten Commandment to address the needs of children who grew up in totally dysfunctional families.
 In no way did I experience hate-filled parents, but my heart goes out to those who did.
 My encouragement to those who did is to have a conversation with a competent, biblically-based counselor who can help you sort out the tangled emotions of being abused or deserted.

 Last week I shared the Tribute I wrote for my mom.
 The power of that tribute spawned thousands of adult children globally to write one for their moms for Mother’s Day, a birthday or Christmas gift.